shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 -------------|---------------------------------------------|-------------------------------------------------
  J721E       | [TDA4VM](https://www.ti.com/product/TDA4VM) | [TDA4VMXEVM](https://www.ti.com/tool/TDA4VMXEVM)

-### J7 Processor SDK RTOS
+### TI Edge AI Development Kit
-The Robotics SDK requires [the pre-built package](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/07_03_00_07/exports/ti-processor-sdk-rtos-j721e-evm-07_03_00_07-prebuilt.tar.gz) of [J721E Processor SDK RTOS 7.3.0](https://www.ti.com/tool/download/PROCESSOR-SDK-RTOS-J721E/07.03.00.07).
-The pre-built package contains Processor SDK Linux and libraries that are necessary for setting up the Robotics development environment.
+The Robotics SDK requires [the SD card image](https://software-dl.ti.com/jacinto7/esd/edgeai-devkit/00_05_00_02/exports/ti_edge_ai_sd_card_etcher.zip) of [TI Edge AI Development Kit 0.5](https://software-dl.ti.com/jacinto7/esd/edgeai-devkit/00_05_00_02/index.html).
+The SD card image contains Processor SDK Linux and libraries that are necessary for setting up the Robotics SDK environment.

 ### Ubuntu PC
 A Ubuntu (18.04 recommended) PC is required.
-For RViz visualization of ROS topics published from the J7 target, it is assumed that ROS (Melodic recommended) is installed on the PC.
+For RViz visualization of ROS topics published from the J7 target, it is assumed that ROS (Melodic recommended) is installed on the Ubuntu PC.
 For ROS installation steps, please refer to [this ROS wiki page](http://wiki.ros.org/melodic/Installation/Ubuntu).

 ### USB Stereo Camera [Optional]
 The Robotics SDK provides a OpenCV-based ROS driver for [ZED stereo camera](https://www.stereolabs.com/zed/).
-All the demo applications can be tried out with a live stereo camera as well as a ROSBAG file provided.
+All the demo applications can be tried out with a live stereo camera as well as a ROSBAG file that is provided.
 For configuration of a stereo camera, please see `drivers/zed_capture/README.md`.

 ![](docs/tiovx_ros_setup.svg)
 <figcaption>Figure 1.
-Robotics Kit: Setup and Installation Steps</figcaption>
+Robotics SDK Setup and Installation Steps</figcaption>
 <br />

 <!-- ================================================================================= -->